 When Marvin was asked how many dips he could do, his answer, “ALL Day!”

 One can only wo

 Talk about scary.

-Perhaps the only thing more astounding than his astonishing strength was the fact that he was 100% natural and also against steroids.
+Perhaps the only thing more astounding than his astonishing strength was the fact that he was was a very fine gentleman and 100% natural and also against steroids.

 In fact this quote is from one of his interviews in 2019, three years before he passed away

 ‘You can’t pour artificial testosterone into yourself and growth hormone and God knows what else without upsetting the natural homeostasis of your body.
 You will suffer from it.’

 He also credited the all-out heavy lifting he did to the thickly developed physique he possessed at his peak where, at five-foot-eight-inches, he weighed 200-pounds with

 - 17-and-a-half inch calves.